dndworld/dndworld.github.io/advanced-play/index.md

 # Advanced Play

-Once you've got your character set up for the server, feel free to check out these guide:
+Once you've got your character set up for the server, feel free to check out these guides:

 === For purchasing mundane weapons, armor, and gear [!ref icon=":dollar:"](market.md)